Frequently asked questions:

 How can we visit the museum?

-The Museum will be open soon and will have an admission fee to visitors, both individuals and groups.
+The Museum have an admission fee to visitors, both individuals and groups.
 Tickets will be available for purchase online or at the museum front desk.
 Groups are requested to make a prior booking and arrange a guide for an additional fee.

 For groups of school students, university/college students and teachers, we offer a range of programs suited to the study program, including a tour of the museum and a research activity in the learning gallery.
 For details and tour bookings click here.